 - 1. Turn off PC power.
-Disconnect the power cord.

-- 2. Remove the PC case cover.

-- 3. Locate an available PCI slot and remove the blank metal slot cover.

-- 4. Gently insert the ULTRA 485+2.PCI into the slot.
-Make sure that the adapter is seated properly.

-- 5. Replace the screw.

-- 6. Replace the cover.

-- 7. Connect the power cord.
+Disconnect the power cord. - 2.
+Remove the PC case cover. - 3.
+Locate an available 5V PCI slot and remove the blank metal slot cover. - 4.
+Gently insert the PCI adapter into the slot.
+Make sure that the adapter is seated properly. - 5.
+After the adapter has been installed, the cables should be routed thru the opening in the bracket.
+This bracket also features a strain relief function that should be used to prevent unexpected cable removal. - 6.
+Replace the screw you removed for the blank and use it to secure the adapter into the slot.
+(This is required to ensure FCC Part 15 compliance.) - 7.
+Replace the cover. - 8.
+Connect the power cord

-Installation is complete.
+Installation is finished.